-NEW YORK TAXES.
-The assets of the trust will include shares (the "RIC Shares") in funds qualifying as regulated investment companies ("RICs") that are treated as interests in regulated investment companies for federal income tax purposes.
+New York Taxes.
+The assets of the New York Municipal Portfolio of Closed-End Funds Trust (the "New York Trust") will include shares (the "RIC Shares") in funds qualifying as regulated investment companies ("RICs") that are treated as interests in regulated investment companies for federal income tax purposes.
 The RICs will hold, among other things, one or more of the following: (i) interest bearing obligations issued by or on behalf of the State of New York or political subdivisions thereof (the "New York Bonds") or (ii) interest bearing obligations issued by the government of Puerto Rico, Guam or the Virgin Islands (the "Possession Bonds" and, collectively with the New York Bonds, the "Bonds").
-The discussion in this section is based on the assumption that: (i) the Bonds were validly issued by the

-State of New York or a political subdivision thereof, or by the government of Puerto Rico, Guam or the Virgin Islands, as the case may be, (ii) the interest on the Bonds is excludable from gross income for federal income tax purposes, (iii) with respect to the Possession Bonds, the Possession Bonds and the interest thereon are exempt from all state and local taxation and (iv) the RICs are treated as interests in regulated investment companies for federal income tax purposes.
+The discussion in this section is based on the assumption that: (i) the Bonds were validly issued by the State of New York or a political subdivision thereof, or by the government of Puerto Rico, Guam or the Virgin Islands, as the case may be, (ii) the interest on the Bonds is excludable from gross income for federal income tax purposes, (iii) with respect to the Possession Bonds, the Possession Bonds and the interest thereon are exempt from all state and local taxation and (iv) the RICs are treated as interests in regulated investment companies for federal income tax purposes.
 This disclosure does not address the taxation of persons other than full-time resident individuals and corporations of the State of New York and New York City.

-Exempt-interest dividends distributed by the trust that are excluded from gross income for federal income tax purposes and are attributable to the exempt-interest dividends the trust receives from the RIC Shares that are attributable to interest on the Bonds, will be excluded from taxable income for purposes of the New York State personal income tax imposed on individuals by Article 22 of the New York State Tax Law (the "State Personal Income Tax") and the personal income tax imposed on individuals by the City of New York under Section 11-1701 of the Administrative Code (the "City Personal Income Tax").
+Exempt-interest dividends distributed by the New York Trust that are excluded from gross income for federal income tax purposes and are attributable to the exempt-interest dividends the New York Trust receives from the RIC Shares that are attributable to interest on the Bonds, will be excluded from taxable income for purposes of the New York State personal income tax imposed on individuals by Article

+22 of the New York State Tax Law (the "State Personal Income Tax") and the personal income tax imposed on individuals by the City of New York under Section 11-1701 of the Administrative Code (the "City Personal Income Tax").

-Distributions from the trust other than exempt-interest dividends attributable to the exempt-interest dividends the trust receives from the RIC Shares that are attributable to interest on the Bonds, will generally be subject to the State Personal Income Tax and the City Personal Income Tax.
+Distributions from the New York Trust other than exempt-interest dividends attributable to the exempt-interest dividends the New York Trust receives from the RIC Shares that are attributable to interest on the Bonds, will generally be subject to the State Personal Income Tax and the City Personal Income Tax.

-Distributions, including exempt-interest dividends, distributed by the trust may be subject to the New York State franchise tax imposed on domestic and foreign corporations by Article 9-A of the New York State Tax Law (the "State Corporate Tax") and the general corporation tax imposed by the City of New York on domestic and foreign corporations under Sections 11-603 and 11-653 of the Administrative Code of the City of New York (the "City Corporate Tax").
+Distributions, including exempt-interest dividends, distributed by the New York Trust may be subject to the New York State franchise tax imposed on domestic and foreign corporations by Article 9-A of the New York State Tax Law (the "State Corporate Tax") and the general corporation tax imposed by the City of New York on domestic and foreign corporations under Sections 11-603 and 11-653 of the Administrative Code of the City of New York (the "City Corporate Tax").

-You generally will be subject to tax for purposes of the State Personal Income Tax and the City Personal Income Tax on the gain recognized on the sale or redemption of a unit in the trust.
-Gain recognized on the sale or redemption of a unit in the trust may be subject to the State Corporate Tax and the City Corporate Tax.
+You generally will be subject to tax for purposes of the State Personal Income Tax and the City Personal Income Tax on the gain recognized on the sale or redemption of a unit in the New York Trust.
+Gain recognized on the sale or redemption of a unit in the New York Trust may be subject to the State Corporate Tax and the City Corporate Tax.

-You should be aware that, generally, interest on indebtedness incurred or continued to purchase or carry units of the trust is not deductible for purposes of the State Personal Income Tax or the City Personal Income Tax.
+You should be aware that, generally, interest on indebtedness incurred or continued to purchase or carry units of the New York Trust is not deductible for purposes of the State Personal Income Tax or the City Personal Income Tax.